 This article will explore the microstructural characterization of nitrided steel using a combination of Electron Backscatter Diffraction (EBSD) and Energy Dispersive Spectroscopy (EDS).

 A Backscatter Electron (BSE) image taken from the nitrided surface of a steel sample is shown in Figure 1.
 The image contrasts primarily show atomic number or density contrast.
 The brightest region at the top corresponds to the nickel plating used to help with the mechanical polishing and the bright region towards the bottom corresponds to the steel microstructure.

-The darker area between the two bright regions relates to the nitrided layer.
-The black areas are the result of pores close to the samples edge or precipitates.
+The darker area between the two bright regions relates to the nitride layer.
+The black areas are the result of pores close to the edge or precipitates of the samples.

 EBSD and EDS Mapping